-Cataract surgery us painless experience.
+Cataract surgery is a painless experience.
 People usually have mild sedation during their surgery and can resume their normal activities almost immediately afterwards.

 No Injections around the eye.

-Some of our doctors prefer topical anaesthesia.
-Topical anaesthesia is very popular because injections around the eye are not required.
+Some of our doctors prefer topical anesthesia.
+Topical anesthesia is very popular because injections around the eye are not required.
 Instead, drops are used to numb the eye.
 This is safer for some patients (e.g. short-sighted eyes, patients on blood-thinning medication).
-The anaesthetist gives a sedative injection into the back of the hand settle any “nerves”.
+The anaesthetist gives a sedative injection into the back of the hand to settle any “nerves”.
 No eye patches are needed after surgery, just a clear shield, and people usually have some vision immediately after surgery.

 Removing and Replacing the Lens: No-stitch Surgery.
 Laser Cataract Surgery